poffdeluxe/state-fin-ingest/README.md

 At the moment, only a few state ingestors are available but the goal is to be able to load contribution data for all 50 state legislatures.

 ## Getting started
-To get started, you need to have a .env file in the root direction with the `ES_HOST` variable that has the full path to the Elasticsearch cluster (including authentication).
+To get started, you need to have a .env file in the root directory with the `ES_HOST` variable that has the full path to the Elasticsearch cluster (including authentication).

 You'll also need `poetry` installed on your local machine.